pbs-assess/git-course/README.md

 ## Summary of most common commands

-### To fork and clone someone else's repository
+### To use someone else's repository or to create your own

 On the repository's GitHub page, click 'Fork'.
+This puts a copy of the repository under your username on GitHub.

 Navigate to your GitHub version of the repo.

-To clone it onto your local machine, in git shell:
+To clone it onto your local machine, open your git shell, check you are in **C:/github** or wherever you are putting your GitHub work (remember no spaces in folder names), and type :

       git clone https://github.com/YOUR-GITHUB-USER-NAME/REPO-NAME

+(just copy and paste the http:// address from your web browser).

+To start your own repository just click **New Repository** on your GitHub home page, and do the above **git clone** command.

+The **git clone** command creates a new folder that is automatically given the name of the repository.

 ### The basic commands we use are: